 OCCRC and COIDA are related through common board members and management.
-There were no economic development grants or administration fees paid to COIDA in 2018.
-In 2019, OCCRC paid administration fees in the amount of \$42,905 to COIDA.
+In 2020, OCCRC paid administration fees in the amount of \$42,905 to COIDA.
+OCCRC also issued an additional \$25,000 grant to COIDA in connection with the COVID-19 Emergency Recovery Fund.